DFE-Digital/get-into-teaching-api/README.md

 ### Review Environments

-Note: You will need to rename env.review to env.review-{PR-NUMBER} when deploying manually via the make target e.g

-`make ci review terraform-apply IMAGE_TAG=sha-1f48d47 PR_NUMBER=1234`

-This is automatically handled via the deploy workflow but for manual testing the `PR_NUMBER` and suffix for `env.review-{PR_NUMBER}` must align

 You can deploy a temporary review environment for a feature branch by adding the `deploy` label to your pull request.
 This will trigger a GitHub Action that will deploy the API to a new review environment based on the PR number (e.g., `getintoteachingapi-review-123.test.teacherservices.cloud`).
 Review environments are useful for testing changes before merging them to the main branch.

 Review environments have the following characteristics: